edulinq/python-utils/README.md

 ##### Search order for a local config file:

 1. An `edq-config.json` in the current directory.
-2. A custom legacy file in the current directory.
-If the config system is set to support a custom legacy file.
+2. A legacy file in the current directory.
+If the config system is set to support a specified legacy file.
 3. An `edq-config.json` file located in any ancestor directory on the path to root (or up to a cutoff limit if one is specified).

 #### CLI-Specified Config Files

 Any files passed via `--config` will be loaded in the order they appear on the command line.
-Latter files will override options from previous ones.
+Later files will override options from previous ones.

 #### Bare CLI Options